cloud-elements/multi-tool-cli/README.md

   install  Install a package in a path

 Options:
-  --package  The package name and version to install (example: ramda@0.23.x) --path     The path where to install (example: /path/to/project/node_modules)
+  --package  The package name and version to install (default: undefined) --path     The path where to install (default: current directory or the
+             nearest ancestor node_modules directory)

 Examples:
   $ multi-tool install ramda@0.23.0